Pharmacy Administrative Residency Objectives and Strengths

 - Extensive management experience in all aspects of an integrated health care system: In addition to core inpatient and clinic services, the department manages 14 retail pharmacies (including a specialty pharmacy), a contract management and consulting business, full PBM managed care services, an inpatient and in-home hospice pharmacy program and a medication therapy management mail service program.

-- Tremendous flexibility in tailoring the program to the strengths and interests of the resident: Because it is a large academic health system, UW Health provides significant opportunity to participate in a wide variety of clinical and administration rotations.
+- Flexibility in tailoring the program to the strengths and interests of the resident: Because it is a large academic health system, UW Health provides significant opportunity to participate in a wide variety of clinical and administration rotations.

-- Leaders in technology and patient safety: UW Health utilizes automation, health information technology, and barcodes at every phase of the medication use process, and oversees these systems with an 11 Meds Management team.
+- Leaders in technology and patient safety: UW Health uses automation, health information technology and barcodes at every phase of the medication use process and oversees these systems with an integrated pharmacy informatics team.

 - Multidisciplinary management coursework is divided evenly throughout the two-year residency: This format allows for real-time application of the topics covered in class.

-- PBM and other Managed Care components: Residents gain experience in managing a PBM that provides service to over 200,000 covered lives.
+- PBM and other Managed Care components: Residents have the opportunity to gain experience in managing a PBM that provides service to more than 340,000 covered lives.

-- Experience and discussion regarding professional organizations: In addition to ASHP, the resident gains experience working with the Pharmacy Society of Wisconsin (PSW) and University Healthcare Consortium (UHC) leadership teams.
+- Experience and discussion regarding professional organizations: In addition to ASHP, the resident gains experience working with the Pharmacy Society of Wisconsin (PSW) and Vizient leadership teams.

-- 10 preceptors have completed advanced residency and Master's training in Health-System Pharmacy Administration.
+- Eleven preceptors have completed advanced residency and Master's training in Health-System Pharmacy Administration.